 Glassware, dishes, bowls, and other breakables must be all wrapped separately.
 The boxes you put them in should be double-walled for extra protection.
 Like the electronics, you must put them in boxes with filled gaps or better, wrapped in bubble-wrap.
 You want to prevent them from shifting and scratching with one another.

-- How to Pack Kitchen Items?
+How to Pack Clothes?

 Wool is soft, warm, luxurious, and food for moths!
 In order to keep moths away and keep your wool in its pristine condition, it’s a good idea to wrap them in white acid-free tissue paper before putting them in an airtight container or vacuum bag.
 If you’re keeping them in a drawer, store them with cedar drawer liners or cedar balls to keep the moths away and keep them fresh smelling.